stefanoborini/book-modelviewcontroller/04_advanced_mvc/multithreading.md

 interface responsiveness will suffer.
 Having a separate thread carries its additional quirks: can't normally touch ui code, must be synchronized.

+FIXME do comparison with asynchronous single threaded programming.
+Put a useful picture